ollej/shoutbridge/README.md

     !dicey 3d6 5d8 6d10 2d12 d100

 ##### Choose highest #####
-To roll five 8-sided dice and return the 4 highest:
+Add an "h" and a number to the end of the die roll to choose the that number of dice with the highest values.
+Use "l" (lower case L) to instead choose the lowest results.
+E.g. Roll five 8-sided dice and return the 4 highest.

     !dicey 5d8h4